This is the perfect vegan cake/ loaf to enjoy with a cup of tea or coffee and the addition of flowers makes Pinterest-pretty too.

-I wanted to create a vegan banana loaf version everyone can enjoy #powertotheplants-and I’m so happy with how it turned out.
-Light, delicious and perfect with a cup of Earl Grey and even the kids gave it their seal of approval gobbling up two pieces each!
+I wanted to create a vegan banana loaf version everyone can enjoy the #powertotheplants-and I’m so happy with how it turned out.
+Light, delicious and perfect with a cup of Earl Grey, and even the kids gave it their seal of approval gobbling up two pieces each!

-It also made for the perfect breakfast on the run (when is it not on the run?) and as a super after-school snack ot pudding.
+It also made for the perfect breakfast on the run (when is it not on the run?) and as a super, after-school snack or pudding.

-I sometimes like to melt dairy-free dark chocolate and drizzle it over the top too and I’ve been known to chop some Medjool dates and create a little date tower on the side.
-I love those dates for that sweet caramel flavour they exude and they added some texture to the dish.
+I sometimes like to melt dairy-free dark chocolate and drizzle it over the top too and I’ve been known to chop some Medjool dates and create a little date tower on the side as well.
+I love those dates for that sweet caramel flavour they exude and the added texture they bring.

-I admittedly scoffed those little chocolately versions before we could snap the photos (sorry #badblogger) but here is another pretty variation I made the day after with icing sugar.
+I admittedly scoffed those little chocolate versions before we could snap the photos (sorry #badblogger) but here is another pretty variation I made the day after with icing sugar.

-You can of course use gluten-free flour or plain too if you prefer but read instructions and watch the consistency depending on the flour.
+You can of course use gluten-free flour or plain too if you prefer but do read the instructions and watch the consistency depending on the flour.

 - 225g spelt/ plain flour

 - 100g dark sugar (you can substitute with maple syrup)